basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 [writing]: /riak/ts/1.3.0/using/writingdata

-You can use riak-shell within Riak TS to run SQL and logging commands from one place.
+You can use riak shell within Riak TS to run SQL and logging commands from one place.

 ## Capabilities

-While riak-shell is in the early stages of development, the following are well-supported:
+While riak shell is in the early stages of development, the following are well-supported:

 * logging
 * log replay